Brandon-Jones-99/Project-1-Employee-Reimbursement-System/README.md

 - An Employee can view the Employee Homepage
 - An Employee can logout
 - An Employee can submit a reimbursement request
-- An Employee can upload an image of his/her receipt as part of the reimbursement request (extra credit)
 - An Employee can view their pending reimbursement requests
 - An Employee can view their resolved reimbursement requests
 - An Employee can view their information
 - An Employee can update their information
-- An Employee receives an email when one of their reimbursement requests is resolved (optional)

 #### Manager User Stories
 - A Manager can login